MarRac15/julia_binding/README.md

 - Go to the _binding_java.jl_ where the import takes place.
-- Be sure to inlcude `using JavaCall` at the start of your file
+- Be sure to inlcude `using JavaCall` at the start of your file.

-- It's best to define the _classpath_ which can then be used in the JVM (Java Virtual Machine) initialization
+- It's best to define the _classpath_ which can then be used in the JVM (Java Virtual Machine) initialization.
 - I initialised JVM (Java Virtual Machine) by adding:
   ```
   JavaCall.init([-Djava.class.apth=$classpath])
   ```
   where classpath is your path in a string
-  - **Note:** only one JVM can be initialised within a process
+  - **Note:** only one JVM can be initialised within a process.
-  - **Note:** if you're using a JAR file, then remember to include it in the classpath
+  - **Note:** if you're using a JAR file, then remember to include it in the classpath.

+<br></br>
 #### Importing classes:

 - Importing classes is done by the @jimport keyword: